Anniversary (2025 film): Plot

 A year later, Rob has joined the "Change".
 Cynthia, addicted to sleeping pills, lives with her parents.
-Birdie's journalist-student boyfriend Moses drops by, but feels threatened by Josh mentioning a journalist who was dismembered, and leaves.
 Census-takers ("Enumerators") arrive and ask Ellen and Paul, whose restaurant has closed, questions designed to find Anna, enraging them.
-The Enumerators show photos of Birdie at a protest, threatening jail; Ellen capitulates and endorses the "Change", angering Birdie who implies her mother has sold out.
+The Enumerators show photos of Birdie at a protest, threatening jail; Ellen capitulates and endorses the "Change", angering Birdie, who says Ellen has sold out.

-The next year at the Taylors' 30th anniversary party, Liz, dressed in red as Ellen was at the first anniversary, speaks privately to Ellen, asking her to help with Josh's unspecified strange behavior; Ellen slaps her.
-Liz and Josh then invite Ellen and Paul to dance to one of their favorite songs.
-While they dance, a clown unexpectedly arrives and plays music while dancing and waving to the couple.
+The next year, at the Taylors' 30th anniversary party, Liz, dressed in red as Ellen was at the first anniversary, speaks privately to Ellen, asking her to help with Josh's unspecified strange behavior; Ellen slaps her.
+Liz and Josh then invite Ellen and Paul to dance to a favorite song.
+While they dance, a clown unexpectedly arrives.
 The clown enters the house and turns out to be Anna, who speaks to the confused, despondent Cynthia.

-Josh suspects it is Anna and enters the house.
-On television, the news announces there was a horrific bio-weapon attack at the Washington, D.C.
+Josh gets alerted by a partygoer about an attack on Cumberland and enters the house.
+The television news announces a horrific bio-weapon attack at the Washington, D.C.
 Cumberland headquarters, where Birdie works; Birdie appears on camera and performs a suicide bombing.
 Ellen and Paul are devastated, sobbing; Anna joins them.
+Josh notifies the police of Anna’s whereabouts.

 Cynthia stabs Josh, though not fatally.
 She then exits the house with the bloody knife, and police officers open fire.
 The police also shoot at Anna, who runs from the house and dives into the sea.

-The police enter the house and put bags over Ellen's and Paul's heads, though Paul says it reminds him of when he first met Ellen, in front of René Magritte's The Lovers painting, which shows lovers with cloth-covered heads.
+The police enter the house and put bags over Ellen's and Paul's heads; Paul tries to soothe Ellen by reminding her of when he first met Ellen, in front of René Magritte's The Lovers painting, which shows lovers with cloth-covered heads.
 Josh asks a policeman to keep his parents together, but the police ignore him and wrestle him to the ground.
-A policeman asks Liz what to do with him; she says that he is with his parents.
+A policeman asks Liz what to do; she says that Josh is with his parents.
 The police remove the Taylors.

 Liz, having destroyed the Taylor family, looks at a picture of them in happier days; she looks distraught, but her reverie is interrupted by a small smile.